 Click on the topic name to see other speakers tagged with this topic.

-Ken Bain Author Of ‘What The Best College Teachers Do’
+Ken Bain Featured Author Of ‘What The Best College Teachers Do'

-His now classic book What the Best College Teachers Do.
-(Harvard University Press, 2004) won the 2004 Virginia and Warren Stone Prize for an outstanding book on education and society, and has been one of the top selling books on higher education.
+Ken Bain, an award-winning teacher and writer, is the author of What the Best College Teachers Do (Harvard University Press, 2004), which won the 2004 Virginia and Warren Stone Prize for an outstanding book on education and society, and has been one of the top selling books on teaching and learning.
 It has been translated into twelve languages and was the subject of an award-winning television documentary series in 2007.
 The sequel, What the Best College Students Do, also from Harvard University Press, won the Virginia and Warren Stone Prize in 2012, and has become an international best seller.